General Information About Intraocular (Uveal) Melanoma

 - High-resolution ultrasound biomicroscopy : A procedure in which high-energy sound waves (ultrasound) are bounced off the internal tissues of the eye to make echoes.
 Eye drops are used to numb the eye and a small probe that sends and receives sound waves is placed gently on the surface of the eye.
 The echoes make a more detailed picture of the inside of the eye than a regular ultrasound.
 The tumor is checked for its size, shape, and thickness, and for signs that the tumor has spread to nearby tissue.

 - Transillumination of the globe and iris: An exam of the iris, cornea, lens, and ciliary body with a light placed on either the upper or lower lid.

 - Fluorescein angiography : A procedure to look at blood vessels and the flow of blood inside the eye.
-An orange fluorescent dye (fluorescein) is injected into a blood vessel in the arm.
+An orange fluorescent dye (fluorescein) is injected into a blood vessel in the arm and goes into the bloodstream.
 As the dye travels through blood vessels of the eye, a special camera takes pictures of the retina and choroid to find any areas that are blocked or leaking.

 A biopsy is the removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
-A biopsy of the tumor is usually not needed to diagnose intraocular melanoma.
-A biopsy may damage the eye or spread the tumor from the inside of the eye to the outside of the eye.
-Rarely, a biopsy of the tumor is needed for diagnosis.
+Rarely, a biopsy of the tumor is needed to diagnose intraocular melanoma.
 Tissue that is removed during a biopsy or surgery to remove the tumor may be tested to get more information about prognosis and which treatment options are best.

 The following tests may be done on the sample of tissue: